zoten/cluster_connect_smartcell/README.md

 # ClusterConnectSmartcell

+> ⚠️ this - draft - smartcell's existence has been superseded by the official support for erpc execution via the Remote execution cell in Livebook 0.11.0 (see the [changelog](https://github.com/livebook-dev/livebook/tree/v0.11.0) and PRs [2197](https://github.com/livebook-dev/livebook/pull/2197) and [2217](https://github.com/livebook-dev/livebook/pull/2217) in the official Livebook Repo.
+This has still been a fun exercise to me :)

 `ClusterConnectSmartcell` is a smart cell for [Elixir Livebook](https://livebook.dev) that allows connecting to a remote node in an Elixir cluster and optionally send a `:erpc` call.